These Guidelines have been developed in accordance with the requirements of the following legislation:

 5.3 The following Sections of legislation may also be relevant:

-- Part 3.1 Managing risks to health and safety
+- Code of Practice Managing risks to health and safety